San7o/parallel-computing-cpp/README.md

 ### On NixOS

-On NixOS, you can enter the compiler and the developement environment using [flake.nix](./flake.nix):
+On NixOS, you can enter the developement environment using [flake.nix](./flake.nix):

 ```bash